Housing: Rethinking the space we need to live | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Millions of homes will need to be built for booming city populations in the coming decades.
-Given that the construction sector is a major greenhouse gas emitter, that could pose problems for curbing CO2 emissions.
+The construction sector is a major greenhouse gas emitter, so what can the industry do to cut CO2?

 Over 2 million new apartments were built in Germany in the past decade, but many people still struggle to find affordable housing

-In Germany, construction projects are eating away 52 hectares (129 acres) of land — the equivalent of around 73 soccer pitches — every day, according to the country's Environment Ministry.
+In Germany, construction projects are eating away 52 hectares (129 acres) of land — the equivalent of 73 soccer pitches — every day, according to the Environment Ministry.

-A significant chunk of that is for building new homes, as well as industry and commerce.
+A significant chunk of that is for building new homes, as well as industry and commerce facilities.
 This constant construction has implications for the environment — it can affect wildlife habitats, arable soils, carbon storage and floodwater drainage.

 The government wants to limit the development of new land to 30 hectares a day by 2030.
 At the same time, it has pledged to build 400,000 new units every year to ease a severe shortage of affordable housing.